websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

 See `DocumentResource <https://docs.liferay.com/dxp/apps/headless/latest/javadocs/com/liferay/headless/delivery/resource/v1_0/DocumentResource.html>`_ for service details.
 ```

-The following sections demonstrate calling other common `Document` and `DocumentFolder` REST services using curl and Java.
+The following sections demonstrate calling other `Document` and `DocumentFolder` REST services using curl and Java.

 ## Listing Site Documents

 You can list a site's documents by executing the following curl or Java command.
-Make sure to enter your site ID in place of `${1}` in the curl command or in place of the `siteId` value in the Java command.
+As above, all calls require a site ID in place of `${1}` in the curl command or in place of the `siteId` value in the Java command.

 ### Documents_GET_FromSite.sh